What is a gratin?

 - Leeks are an excellent substitute for onions.
 Their mild flavor pairs well with cream.

 - Fennel has a licorice flavor that many people do not appreciate.

 - Potatoes are the starch that balances this dish.

 - Cream enriches any recipe and elevates it to elegance.

 - Thyme is a delicate herb that does get enough attention from home cooks.

 Fennel is a Mediterranean plant that has made it to every corner of the world.
-It has a pale bulb and a tall dark green stalk with feathery foliage.
-All parts of the plant are edible and are used differently in each cuisine.
-Chop up the leaves and use them as an aromatic herb in your bread dough and pickling brines.
-You can also use the seeds as a spice or even enjoy them as a snack.
+It has a pale bulb and a tall, dark green stalk with feathery foliage.
+All plant parts are edible and used differently in each cuisine.
+Chop the leaves and use them as an aromatic herb in your bread dough and pickling brines.
+You can also use the seeds as a spice or enjoy them as a snack.
 The tender bulb and young stalks make delicious stews, tajines, and gratins.

 Nutritional value of fennel

 This spring vegetable is low in calories and rich in vitamins.
 All parts of the fennel plant and seeds are packed with nutritional minerals such as manganese, potassium, and calcium.
 The bulb and stalks are a great source of fiber that enhances gut health.
 It is also high in oils, hence the licorice flavor which is good for bad breath.
 Fennel seed tea is well known to improve lactation in breastfeeding women.